akeneo/onboarder-helpcenter/content/md/supplier-onboarder/update-products.md

 The product navigation panel allows you to switch between different sections of your product:
 * [Attributes](/onboarder/articles/update-products.html#the-attribute-panel): Displays the list of attributes of a product.
 This section is used to enrich your product.
 This is the most used view.
 * Assets: Allows you to upload media files when required.
-This section only shows if you can add assets to the product.
+This section is only displayed if assets are required to complete the product.
 * Categories: Allows you to categorize your product.

 ## The meta data panel